-Physicists from Chelyabinsk State University (ChelSU), in collaboration with scientists from the V. A. Kotelnikov Institute of Radio Engineering and Electronics of the Russian Academy of Sciences, have begun developing a prototype magnetic levitation transport system.
-This technology, known as maglev (magnetic levitation), allows trains to move without contact with the rails, eliminating friction, reducing energy consumption, and minimizing noise and vibration.
+Physicists from Chelyabinsk State University (ChelSU), together with scientists from the V. A. Kotelnikov Institute of Radio Engineering and Electronics of the Russian Academy of Sciences, have begun developing a prototype magnetic levitation transport system.
+This technology, known as maglev (magnetic levitation), allows trains to move without contact with the rails, which eliminates friction, reduces energy consumption, and minimizes noise and vibration.

 While Russia depends on Chinese supplies of YBaCuO, scientists are considering establishing their own production in Chelyabinsk, where all the necessary components are available.

 The first 2-meter-long train model has already been tested.
 In the next three years, researchers plan to test a 12-meter model of a "quantum gravilev" and study its operation in a vacuum.
-The future includes the creation of autonomous cryogenic systems that eliminate the use of liquid nitrogen.
-Questions also need to be answered about acceleration and braking in a vacuum, the model control system, and the energy released during braking.
+In the future, the goal is to create autonomous cryogenic systems that eliminate the use of liquid nitrogen.
+It is also necessary to answer questions about acceleration and braking in a vacuum, the model control system, and the energy released during braking.

 Earlier, www1.ru reported on a new achievement by Russian scientists in the development of superconducting materials.